cruwmorgan/patnamei/RAEDME.md

 : Node.js Express.js " Basic Auth System "

-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console is the first segment of my Webstack - Portfolio Project that will collectively cover fundamental concepts of Back-end short specializations programme.
+The goal of Patnamei project is to eventually deploy our server a simple copy of the Patnamei consultation site.
+A command interpreter is created in this segment to manage objects for the Patnamei website.

 ## Description

-This Project AirBnB application and website, including the database, storage, RESTful API, Web Framework, and Front End.
+This Project Patnamei application and website, including the database, storage, RESTful API, Web Framework, and Front End.
-Currently the application is designed to run with 2 storage engine models:
+Currently the application is designed to run with 1 storage engine models:

 ## Authors